pashinin/workgroups2/README.md

         (global-set-key (kbd "s-/")  'wg-switch-to-previous-workgroup)
         ;; s-z == super + z == Win + z

-# Configuration

-- Set your prefix key (or not).
-The prefix key for Workgroups' commands defaults to `C-z`.
-You could set it to `C-c w` like this:

-        (setq wg-prefix-key (kbd "C-c w"))

-  Workgroups saves the prefix key's current definition when it's enabled, and restores it when it's disabled, so you don't have to worry about stomping keydefs if you want to try out different prefixes.
+## Tutorial

-  Most commands are bound to both `<prefix> <key>` and `<prefix> C-<key>` for convenience.
-See the definition of `wg-map` in the source for a complete list of bindings.
+Most commands are bound to both `<prefix> <key>` and `<prefix> C-<key>`.

+### Help

+To bring up a help buffer listing all the commands and their bindings, hit `<prefix> ?` (`wg-help`).

 - There are many other customization options.
 See the customization section in the source for details, or use:

         M-x customize-group RET workgroups RET

-## Tutorial

-### Help

-To bring up a help buffer listing all the commands and their bindings, hit `<prefix> ?` (`wg-help`).

 ### Workgroup Creation